PostHog/posthog.com/contents/blog/new-pricing.md

 >
 > #### Why aren't you making the events with person profiles cheaper?
 >
 > Because events with person profiles cost a lot more for us to ingest and query.
-Not sending person information for certain events, however, saves us money, so we're passing that on.
+Not sending person data for certain events, however, saves us money, so we're passing that on.
 >
 > This aligns our interests with our customers, and means we can make a positive margin on all events ingested (beyond our free tier), so it is sustainable but not greedy!
 >